conie151/conie151.github.io/posts/Notes/theAbsoluteBeginner'sGuideToCybersecurity.md

 >**_A Computer Worm_** is a _standalone_ program that replicates itself to spread accross the network.
 It _doesn't need a host file_ to attach to - Just like secret tunnel systems don't rely on existing structures.
 Works can _rapidly spread through interconnected systems_, like tunnels weaving through the castle's different sections.

+**Cybersecurity encompasses a wide range of technologies, Processes, and practices designed to safegaurd our digital world.**